jon-jacky/home/design.md

   "This book tells what an atom is, how it can be split, and what happens when it is split.
 Here, therefore, is a comic book that is different from any you have ever seen.
-On these pages Blondie and Dagwood get inside an atom and witness amazing things.
-An explanation of certain interesting facts which Dagwood discovers in each picture can be found in the text below the picture. ..."
+On these pages Blondie and Dagwood get inside an atom and witness amazing things. ..."

  3 May 2022  <a name="3-May-2022"></a>